techiaith/docker-huggingface-stt-cy/inference/README_en.md

 ## Warning

 Please note that transcription results will not always be totally correct.
-We have measured the error rate to be 15%, which is higher than error rates for English and other larger languages that have error rates below 8%.

 The work on measuring and improving the models' capabilities is ongoing work.
+See our [evaluation results for various models](../train/fine-tune/README_en.md#evaluation)

 In the meantime, if you would like to see the models improve, then record some Welsh sentences on the Mozilla Common Voice (https://voice.mozilla.org/cy) website, so that